tictail/tt.js/README.md

     # Install all dependencies
     $ npm install

-    # Build tt.js using grunt
+    # Build the assets during development
     $ grunt build

+    # When you're ready to release a new version.
+Bump the version number,
+    # tag a new release and push the code to GitHub
+    $ grunt bump

-    # Upload the built assets to s3
+    # Build and upload the assets to s3
     $ export AWS_ACCESS_KEY_ID="<key>"
     $ export AWS_SECRET_ACCESS_KEY="<secret>"
-    $ grunt s3

-    # Release a new version on code changes, bump version, tag and push to GitHub
-    $ grunt bump
+    $ grunt release

+Have a look in the `Gruntfile.coffee` to get more information on what each step actually does.